Certificate in Spanish Language and Culture

 SPAN 3515.03 – Voices and Visions: Hispanic Literature in Film (taught in English)

-OR another course approved for the SPAN Minor or Major programs.
-In addition to SPAN courses, these may include relevant courses from other departments and programs such as International Development Studies, Political Science, Sociology and Social Anthropology, and Cinema and Media Studies.
-Note that some courses may have pre-requisites.
+In addition to SPAN courses, relevant courses from other departments and programs such as International Development Studies, Political Science, Sociology and Social Anthropology, and Cinema and Media Studies may be approved.
+Note that some courses may have prerequisites.
+Please contact the dalspan@dal.ca with questions.